KILTprotocol/docs/docs/sdk/1-workshop/01-setup.md

 ## Blockchain Connection

 Before you call any SDK functionality, you need to initialise the crypto libraries and configure the SDK.
-For this workshop we'll be using [Peregrine Staging Testnet](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fperegrine-stg.kilt.io%2Fpara-public-ws#/explorer).
+For this workshop we'll be using [Peregrine Testnet](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fperegrine.kilt.io%2Fparachain-public-ws%2F#/explorer).
 This is done calling `await Kilt.init({ address })` where `address` is the address of the full node you want to connect to.
 For this workshop use `wss://peregrine.kilt.io/parachain-public-ws`.
 Add the address to your `.env` file.